amroc pro

 The frequency at which modes become "dense enough" depends on room volume and reverberation time.
 Therefore, calculating up to a fixed frequency (e.g., 200 Hz) is not always appropriate.

 First, the room volume is calculated and the reverberation time is estimated.
+Using these parameters, the Schroeder frequency and the number of modes are calculated:

 Calculation of the Schroeder frequency ($f_S$).